How does counselling work?

 Cancellation Fee

 If you provide 24 hours notice no cancellation fee will be charged.
-If you do not give 24 hours notice a cancellation fee of $45.00 will be charged.
+If you do not give 24 hours notice the full session fee of $145.00 will be charged.

 Methods of payment